mobify/workshop--adaptivejs-site-1x/README.md

         }
     }
     ```
+    Ensure you place the `,` comma character after the `discountBanner` key.

     Now, this code simply outputs the full markup for each carousel.
 Let's break it down even further.

 12. In the `home.js` view file, update the `categories` key to return a list of objects that contain the category title and collection of products for the category with the following code snippet: